OlaHaldor/HoudiniForFarmingSim/README.md

 1. Add the script into your scripts folder.
 2. In your map you should already have a *fields* transform group with the required attributes.
     - script callback: onCreate = FieldUtil.onCreate

-3. You should already have a *field dimension* transform group with the required attributes.
+3. You should already have a sample field dimension transform group with the required attributes.
+This will from now on be the template for which all the field dimensions will copy the values of.
+For the purpose of this tutorial I will name it *Template*
     - integer: fieldAngle
     - integer: fieldDimensionIndex
     - boolean: fieldGrassMission
     - integer: nameIndicatorIndex

 The default values are
-    fieldAngle: 90
+    - fieldAngle: 90
-    fieldDimensionIndex: 0
+    - fieldDimensionIndex: 0
-    fieldGrassMission: (unticked)
+    - fieldGrassMission: (unticked)
-    nameIndicatorIndex: 1
+    - nameIndicatorIndex: 1

+4. Create a transform group where you put all your transform groups containing the field dimension temp objects from Houdini/Blender.
+For the purpose of this example I will name it *Temp Field Dimension Objects*
+5. This is the procedure to generate all field dimensions in one click.
+    1. Select the *Temp Field Dimension Objects* transform group.
+    2. Select the *fields* transform group.
+    3. Select the *Template* transform group.
+    4. run the script.
+6. Select the *fields* transform group and **Toggle Render Field Areas**, this is a default script in GE.
+You should now be able to see all the field definitions generated.
 </details>